 Cons: Still need development time to create the look/feel and layout, design/functions can start to look similar.

 Premium Paid for Theme

-Premium themes are normally around the £50 – £100 mark after taxes and are a complete solution in one.
+Premium themes can be installed on any WordPress website and are normally around the £50 – £100 mark after taxes and are a complete solution in one.

 The biggest advantage to paid for themes is that they generally have all of the features, animations, bells & whistles that you could ever desire built straight into them.
 So they are very quick to deploy as they just need to be installed and then tweaked to match your business – colours, logos, layouts, pages.